-- 1. Utilize critical thinking in implementation of the nursing process to plan care for individuals and families that promotes health throughout the lifespan in a variety of settings. - 2.
-Adhere to quality of care and safety standards in both acute and community based environments. - 3.
-Facilitate the continuity of care for individuals in various acute and community based environments. - 4.
-Practice within the ethical and legal framework of the nursing profession.
+- 1. Utilize critical thinking in implementation of the nursing process to plan holistic care. - 2.
+Adhere to quality of care and safety standards in both acute and community-based environments. - 3.
+Practice within the ethical and legal framework of the nursing profession. - 4.
+Advocate for clients respecting their diversities. - 5.
+Employ therapeutic verbal, nonverbal, and written communication skills. - 6.

-- 5. Provide compassionate care and serve as advocates for individuals and families, respecting their diverse cultures, values, and belief systems. - 6.
-Employ therapeutic verbal, nonverbal, and written communication skills. - Collaborate with the individual, family, and interdisciplinary health professionals to promote, maintain, or restore health, and comfort the dying. - 8.
 Exercise leadership skills in the management of care.

-Articulation Agreements: Students who are considering transferring to a four year college should inform their advisors at the earliest opportunity so that their course selection can be planned.
+Articulation Agreements: Students who are considering transferring to a four-year college should inform their advisors at the earliest opportunity so that their course selection can be planned.